jugosack/catalog_my_things_Ruby/README.md

 # 📇 Catalog of my things <a name="about-project"></a>

-> This project is console app built using ruby, the app will help you to keep a records of different types of things you own: books, music albums, movies, and games, the data are stored in json file, and it will be always useable whenever you start the app.
+> This project is console app built using ruby.
+It keeps a records of different things:
+- books
+- music
+- albums
+- movies
+- games

+Data are stored in json file and could be used whenever you start the app.

 ## :video_camera: Video Presentation <a name="video-presentation"></a>